 The first century CE arch that once stood here was part of Verona’s defenses and then served as a gate into the city center, until it was destroyed during the Napoleonic era.
 Luckily, it was rebuilt in the 20th century, using original designs, so visitors can see it in all its glory.
 It’s especially magical at night, when it’s illuminated.

 4. Climb the Ponte di Castle Vecchio

 Once the longest bridge in the world, this landmark is made from red brick and decorated in the same style as the Castle Vecchio, making it stand out boldly from the city landscape.
-More adventurous travellers can climb the stairs in the bridge’s towers for a magical view of the city and the river.
+More adventurous travelers can climb the stairs in the bridge’s towers for a magical view of the city and the river.